At just $12, this Spanish garnacha is the prototype of a fun, juicy red wine

 Burgundy, France, $28

 This wine is a bit of an outlier: The producer is in Chablis, at the northern end of Burgundy, where chardonnay excels with taut acidity and a stony, mineral character from the Kimmeridgien chalk soils, a geologic base that stretches through Champagne and westward into southern England.
 The vines producing this wine average 15 years in age, which is still young by French standards.
-The wine is soft, low in acid and a bit high in alcohol for white Burgundy.
+The wine is soft, low in acid and a bit high in alcohol for white burgundy.
 But it is rich in fleshy, ripe stone fruit flavors of peach, nectarine and apricot.
 I nearly dismissed it on first impression because of its low obvious acidity, but with each sip I noticed impressive backbone and structure holding the wine together.
 In cooler vintages, when the grapes are not so overripe, this wine should excel.
 ABV: 14.5 percent.

 Imported and distributed by Elite: Available in the District at the Bottle Shop, Rodman’s.
 Available in Maryland at Edgewater Liquors in Edgewater; Fairgrounds Discount Beverages in Timonium; Shawan Liquors in Cockeysville.
-Available in Virginia at Balducci’s (Alexandria); Cedar Knoll in Fort Hunt; Foods of All Nations in Charlottesville.
+Available in Virginia at Balducci’s in Alexandria; Cedar Knoll in Fort Hunt; Foods of All Nations in Charlottesville.

 Tevza Shavkapito 2019